survival-lumc/ValidationCompRisks/Prediction_CSC.md

 1. To develop a competing risks prediction model using the cause specific hazards approach.
 2. To assess the performance of the model in terms of calibration, discrimination and overall prediction error.
-We calculate the apparent (not the true internal) validation and the external validation.
+We calculate the apparent (no internal validation) validation and the external validation.
 3. To assess the potential clinical utility the model using decision curve analysis.